-Paul Morgan – Chairman and bass, occasionally seen amongst the tenors causing trouble.
+Paul Morgan – Bass, occasionally seen amongst the tenors causing trouble.

 Chris Worthy – Good with wood, sings wherever a boost is needed.